vlambert/TMVA_CTagging/README.md

 + This is done for both the QCD training samples and the ttbar samples

 ##### Event Weights
-4) Produce the category normalization weights for the training sample with `normalizationQCD.C` (BiasFiles or SLBiasFiles for soft-lepton category) and save the output to a text such as *QCD\_normweights.txt*.
+4) Produce the category normalization weights for the training sample with `normalizationQCD.C` (BiasFiles or SLBiasFiles for soft-lepton category) and save the output to a text such as *QCDnorm\_category.txt*.
 These will be added as a weight branch “weight_norm” which flattens the vertex category distribution for the training sample.

-5) Create the vertex category weights from ttbar for the training samples with `biasTTbar.C` (BiasFiles or SLBiasFiles for soft-lepton categories) and save the output to a text file such as *BiasDump.txt*.
+5) Create the vertex category weights from ttbar for the training samples with `biasTTbar.C` (BiasFiles or SLBiasFiles for soft-lepton categories) and save the output to a text file such as *TTbias_category.txt*.

 6) Create initial 2D Pt/Eta Histogram for the flat and skimmed QCD ntuples with `createEtaPtWeightHists.py` (make sure “weight\_norm*weight_category” are set for the weight in Draw() for the histograms).
 There will be 12 histograms created, 9 for the individual flavour/category files and 3 combined histograms, one for each flavour.
 Make sure you used the lines marked
 *'# category-specific'*